rjmcf/HeirtombPostmortem/index.markdown

 Which is just a stunning idea.
 ANYWAY, enough praising Max, let's see what I can do.

-We knew we wanted a 2D grid based world, like all the classic rogue likes, but with 3D models to make use of Max's Blender skills.
+We knew we wanted a 2D grid based world, like all the classic roguelikes, but with 3D models to make use of Max's Blender skills.
 This meant a sort of angled top-down perspective suited us best.

-{% include captioned_image.html url="assets/rogue.png" width="400" caption='Rogue: unsurprisingly, the original "rogue-like"' description="A screenshot of a 2D top-down map made out of text characters" %}
+{% include captioned_image.html url="assets/rogue.png" width="400" caption='Rogue: unsurprisingly, the original "roguelike"' description="A screenshot of a 2D top-down map made out of text characters" %}

 So, we know our world is made out of little squares (or "tiles") shaped in a grid, and each square needs to be able to have one "thing" in it.
 Let's call the things that can be in our world "entities".
 That's a word that nicely walks the line between being too general (where it could refer to literally anything in or out of the game) and being too specific (and ending up with us having to call a tree a "character" or something equally ridiculous).